erickbytes/github-stats/README.md

 <br />

 **curl Github API Example**

-This is another way to get the data from the Github API:
+This is another way to get repo data from the Github API:
 ```
 curl -L \
   -H "Accept: application/vnd.github+json" \